sliday/telegram-ai-digest/README.md

 - `CHANNEL_USERNAME`: The username of the Telegram channel to fetch messages from.
 - `CLAUDE_API_KEY`: API key for Claude AI to generate text digest.
 - `REPLICATE_API_TOKEN`: API token for Replicate API to generate images.

+## How to Obtain API Tokens

+### Telegram API Credentials

+1. Go to [Telegram's my.telegram.org](https://my.telegram.org/) and log in with your Telegram account.
+2. Navigate to the "API development tools" section.
+3. Create a new application and you will receive your `API_ID` and `API_HASH`.
+4. Use your Telegram-registered phone number for the `PHONE_NUMBER` value.
+5. Find the username of the Telegram channel you wish to fetch messages from and add it to `CHANNEL_USERNAME`.

+### Claude AI API Key

+1. Register or sign in to Claude AI (from Anthropic) via their developer console.
+2. Go to the API section and generate your API key.
+3. Use this key as `CLAUDE_API_KEY` in your `.env` file.

+### Replicate API Token

+1. Sign up or log in at [Replicate](https://replicate.com/).
+2. Navigate to the account settings and find your API token.
+3. Use the API token as `REPLICATE_API_TOKEN` in your `.env` file.

 ## Logging